xtools-at/Android-PWA-Wrapper/README.md

 - Put your own icons in place:
     - Add your own _ic_launcher.png_ and _ic_launcher_round.png_ in the `mipmap` folders
     - Add your own _ic_appbar.png_ in the `drawables` folders.
 This is displayed in Android's _Recent Apps_ View on your app bar, so it should look nicely when placed on top of your primary color.
-    - I recommend using [Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio) to get the icons ready in a breeze
+    - I recommend using [Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio) to get the icons ready in no time
 - Change the package name in `app/build.gradle`, *applicationId*
 - Check `Constants.java` for more options
 - Build App in Android Studio